johnalison/obsidian-notes/Journal/31 August 2024 Saturday.md

 - Got minimal examples working
 - made convert script to convert ROOT to yaml
 - Starting to config 2018 jet triggers
+- Configured all years
+- Configured the menu for all years
+- Setup basic test.
+Need Test vectors
 - Basically finished the Emulator Tool!!!!